oubino/locpix_points/labnotes.md

 ### ToDo

 Visualisation
-    - Make it a main script with arguments
     - Add this to readme
     - Check that loclisations are correctly connected to each other
     - visualise can start showing the features - colour coded or on the z axis maybe?